<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 The digital marketing team at Senior Market Sales® (SMS) has audited plenty of agent and advisor websites, and we have gathered a list of common mistakes.
 They’re compiled here to help you audit your website and encourage prospects to use you for their financial, insurance and retirement solutions.

 Large images can cause slower download speeds.
-To remedy this, use an image optimizer to resize and compress images.
+To fix this, use an image optimizer to resize and compress images.
 Typically, you should use JPG file types for photos, and PNG file types if transparency is needed.
-If you want to test your website’s loading speed, try online tools like Google’s PageSpeed Insights or Pingdom’s Website Speed Test.
+If you want to test your website’s loading speed, try tools like Google’s PageSpeed Insights or Pingdom’s Website Speed Test.

 Does your website: